averyhiebert/vivludo/README.md

 ## Usage
 Some usage examples can be found in the `examples` directory.
-I may eventaully add actual documentation, but for now there's just the docstrings in the source code.
+I may eventually add actual documentation, but for now there's just the docstrings in the source code.

 ## Licence